At a glance:

 - Symptoms: Lump in the mouth, reluctance to eat, pain, drooling, bad breath

 - Diagnosis: Blood tests, imaging, and biopsy.

 - Treatment: Surgery, radiation or chemotherapy, and supportive care.

 Also referred to as malignant neoplasms or malignant tumours, cancer is the uncontrolled division of cells that normally should be restricted in their growth.
 Tumours can be malignant (cancerous) or benign.
 Benign tumours grow slowly, are surrounded by a capsule and do not invade neighbouring tissue or spread to other areas.

 Ten percent of all cancers in cats are oral cancer and squamous cell carcinomas (SCC) are the most frequent type.
 This cancer accounts for 60-70% of all oral cancers in cats.
 The next most frequent are fibrosarcomas, other cancers include lymphoma and malignant melanoma.

 This article will refer to SCC as it is the most common type of oral cancer in cats.

 SCC is a particularly aggressive cancer, rapidly growing and invading nearby tissues and bone.
 It is rare for SCC to metastasize to other areas of the body.
-The disease is usually found in older cats, with the average onset of disease being 12 years.
+The average onset of the disease is 12 years.